-3.2.5.2.3 (Updated Section) Using ServicesAllowedToReceiveForwardedTicketsFrom
+3.2.5.2.3 Using ServicesAllowedToReceiveForwardedTicketsFrom

 If the delegation policy was not satisfied via ServicesAllowedToSendForwardedTicketsTo, this is the KDC for Service 2, and the Service 2 account's ServicesAllowedToReceiveForwardedTicketsFrom is nonempty and cname in the encrypted part of both TGTs match, the KDC creates a Token/Authorization Context ([MS-DTYP] section 2.5.2) for Service 1 from the PAC data in Service 1's TGT.
-Then the KDC performs an access check using the ServicesAllowedToReceiveForwardedTicketsFrom parameter.<21> If the access check succeeds, then the KDC replies with a service ticket for Service 2.
-If the access check fails, the KDC MUST return KRB-ERR-BADOPTION with STATUS NOT FOUND.
+Then the KDC performs an access check using the

+ServicesAllowedToReceiveForwardedTicketsFrom parameter.<21> If the access check succeeds, then the KDC replies with a service ticket for Service 2.
+If the access check fails, the KDC MUST return KRB-ERR-BADOPTION with STATUS_NOT_FOUND.

-If the service ticket in the additional-tickets field is not set to forwardable, <22> and the USER_NOT_DELEGATED bit is set in the UserAccountControl field in the KDC MUST return KRB-ERR-BADOPTION with STATUS_ACCOUNT_RESTRICTION ([MS-ERREF] section 2.3.1]..<23>
+If the service ticket in the additional-tickets field is not set to forwardable,<22> then the KDC MUST return KRB-ERR-BADOPTION with STATUS_ACCOUNT_RESTRICTION ([MS-ERREF] section 2.3.1).<23>